 Rule number one for cleaning your house is you need to be in the right head space.
-Many times as a cleaner you get asked the question “How can I motivate myself to start cleaning?”
+Many times as a house cleaner you get asked the question “How can I motivate myself to start cleaning?”

 This is a fabulous question!